yu-daniel/Light-Up/README.md

 Make sure Python is already added to the PATH variable in Windows.
-(If not, follow this tutorial: https://www.educative.io/edpresso/how-to-add-python-to-path-variable-in-windows)
+(If not, follow this [tutorial](https://www.educative.io/edpresso/how-to-add-python-to-path-variable-in-windows))

 ### Install virtualenv & virtualenvwrapper-win